-As we can see from columns 2 to 5, the average effect of kelurahan's, voting more than desa for Golkar is driven by districts in which Golkar won, while it is absent in districts in which PDI-P won by a large margin.
-As we will see, the coefficient in column 5 is particularly robust to different specifications and robustness checks.
+Columns 2 to 5 in panel A show that the average effect of kelurahan's voting more than desa for Golkar is driven by districts in which Golkar won, while it is absent in districts in which PDI-P won by a large margin.
+The coefficient in column 5 is particularly robust to different specifications, as it will be shown in the robustness checks section.
 This is consistent with the prediction of the model that in districts in which Golkar won by a large margin, a pooling equilibrium emerges whereby all kelurahan heads exert effort to support Golkar.

-Columns 7 to 12 show the results of the estimation of the same econometric model when the dependent variable is a dummy that takes value 1 if PDI-P is the most voted party in the village.
-As we can see, although not consistently statistically significant, PDI-P is less likely to win in kelurahan villages in districts were Golkar wins the election.
-However, column 8 highlights that this effect is reversed in districts in which PDI-P wins by a large margin.
+Columns 2 to 5 in panel B show the results of the estimation of the same econometric model when the dependent variable is a dummy that takes value 1 if PDI-P is the most voted party in the village.
+The results suggest that PDI-P is less likely to win in kelurahan villages in districts were Golkar wins the election.
+However, column 2 highlights that this effect is reversed in districts where PDI-P wins by a large margin.
 In these districts, PDI-P is between 3.3 and 4.6 percentage points (depending on the econometric model) more likely to win in kelurahan than in similar desa.
-Although this result is only statistically significant at the 10% level for the LPM, the probit and propensity score matching results are significant at the 5% and 1% level, respectively.
-More important, this result is robust to the inclusion of a host of additional controls, as I will be further discuss in the robustness check section.
-This result is consistent with the model that I present in section 2, which predicts that appointed village heads will unambiguously exert effort to signal their alignment with the party that is expected to win by a large margin.
+Although this result is only statistically significant at the 10 percent level for the LPM, the probit and propensity score matching results are significant at the 5 percent and 1 percent level, respectively.
+More important, this result is robust to the inclusion of a host of additional controls, as I will show in the robustness checks section.
+This result is consistent with the model that I present in Section I, which predicts that appointed village heads unambiguously exert effort to signal their alignment with the party that is expected to win by a large margin.

 According to the theoretical analysis, in districts where the election is close, a separating equilibrium emerges and whether the average effort benefits one party or another depends on the proportion of appointed village heads who are sympathizers of either party.
-As we can see in columns 3 and 4, on average, kelurahan are more likely than desa to support Golkar, a fact that is likely to reflect the higher proportion of Golkar supporters among kelurahan heads.^{43,44,45}
+As columns 3 and 4 show, on average, kelurahan are more likely than desa to support Golkar, a fact that is likely to reflect the higher proportion of Golkar supporters among kelurahan heads.
+43, 44, 45